A Python interface to the number theory library PARI/GP

 (the optional option –user allows to install cypari2 for a single user and avoids using pip with administrator rights).
-Depending on your operating system the pip command might also be called pip2 or pip3.
+Depending on your operating system the pip command might also be called pip3.

 If you want to try the development version use

 If you have an error saying libpari-gmp*.so* is missing and have all requirements already installed, try to reinstall cysignals and cypari2